benjhess/node-packer/node/doc/api/process.md

 process.stdin.resume();

 process.on('SIGINT', () => {
   console.log('Received SIGINT.
 Press Control-D to exit.');
 });
 ```

-*Note*: An easy way to send the `SIGINT` signal is with `<Ctrl>-C` in most
-terminal programs.

-It is important to take note of the following:

-* `SIGUSR1` is reserved by Node.js to start the debugger.
+* `SIGUSR1` is reserved by Node.js to start the [debugger][].
 It's possible to
   install a listener but doing so will _not_ stop the debugger from starting.
 * `SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that
-  resets the terminal mode before exiting with code `128 + signal number`.
-If
+  reset the terminal mode before exiting with code `128 + signal number`.
+If one
-  one of these signals has a listener installed, its default behavior will be
+  of these signals has a listener installed, its default behavior will be
   removed (Node.js will no longer exit).
 * `SIGPIPE` is ignored by default.
 It can have a listener installed.
 * `SIGHUP` is generated on Windows when the console window is closed, and on